gagregrog/qmk_firmware/users/gagregrog/tap_dance/tap_dance.md

 # Tap Dance

 When Tap Dances are enabled, these utilities will be exposed automatically.
-The setup is still pretty extensive, but these utilities will help.
-Currently it allows you to define key taps/holds for KC_ keycodes, user defined functions, and KC_Secrets.
+Currently, these utils allow you to define key taps/holds for `KC_` keycodes, `KC_SECRET_`S, and user-defined functions.

 ## Configuration

-In your `keymap.c`, first create an enum to hold all of your tap dances and then for convenience create defines for some new keycodes to use in your layout.
+In your `keymap.c`, create an enum to hold all of your tap dances.
+Then, for convenience, create defines for the new keycodes to use in your layout.

 ```c
 enum tap_dance_keys {